Ngaahika Ndeenda: Gender

 The play has a rather mixed agenda on gender.
 Gĩcaamba pays lip service to the idea that gender equality must be an important component of their revolution and they must appreciate women's contributions.
 On the other hand, the play reinforces a traditional gender hierarchy.
 The female characters are mostly silent, and when they do talk, it is either about frivolous things or it reveals their ignorance about the importance of this fight.
 Gathoni, a character who might augur a new, modern and equal woman, is given short shrift.
 The family and the home, where men and women's roles are largely ossified, is the focus.

 Culture

 Traditional Kenyan culture is viewed in contrast to Western culture; the latter is seen as alien and found wanting.
-It would be reductive to call this a novel about "culture clash," but the term is nevertheless useful.
+It would be reductive to call this a play about "culture clash," but the term is nevertheless useful.
 Kĩgũũnda and his ilk decry the influx of Western ideas, particularly regarding religion, marriage, the value of work and land, etc. Kĩoi and the other Kenyan elite prefer to distance themselves from their own culture and embrace those of the West, mostly because it allows them to get ahead.
 The contrast between the two marriage ceremonies offers the most instructive look at how Ngugi depicts Kenyan culture as more authentic and meaningful and Western culture as soulless at its worst and alien at its best.